 Workers also had the potential to ingest uranium from contact with contaminated surfaces or from eating or drinking in the area.
-When deriving intakes from the bioassay results, a chronic
+When deriving intakes from the bioassay results, a chronic ingestion of uranium results in a higher dose to certain tissues of the gastrointestinal tract when compared to the dose from the inhalation intakes described above.
+Therefore, intakes are

-2. Intakes are based on Type M lung solubility for materials likely to have been present in Building 55 operations except for lead and polonium.
-Pb-210 and and Po-210 are Type F or M per ICRP 1994b.
+2. Intakes are based on Type M lung solubility for materials likely to have been present in Building 55 operations except for thorium, lead and polonium.
+Pb-210 is Type F, and Po-210 is Type F or M per ICRP 1994b.
+Thorium could have been Type M or Type S. Thorium and polonium solubility types must be selected based on the types that provide the largest dose to the organ or tissue of concern.

-3. See Table 3b for dose to tissues of the gastrointestinal tract.
+3. See Table 4b for dose to tissues of the gastrointestinal tract.